swanav/ee450-project-fall-22/Instructions.md

 In this phase, you are required to implement sending the request from client to main server and then forwarding the request from the central registration to the backend server.

 **Phase 3A:** In this part, you will implement the client sending a query to the central registration server.
-Your client should show a promote of
+Your client should show a prompt of
 ```
 Please enter the course code to query:
 ```